 With this in mind, by no means is the idea of this article to offend anybody or to cram ourselves into a box.
 In fact, there are a number of terms on this list that I find exclusionary to some members of the LGBTQ+ community.

-But it’s to help us understand existing social dynamics and the common lesbian terms used amongst lesbians themselves.
-It’s all very tongue in cheek, so I hope you will have a few laughs in the process.
+But it’s to help us understand existing social dynamics and the common lesbian terms used amongst the queer community.
+It’s all very tongue in cheek, so I hope you can have a few laughs along the way.

 I remember believing that I had to look, dress, and act a certain way if I wanted to be a valid member of the community.

-But, of course, that’s all ridiculous.
-Regardless of where you sit on the spectrum, if YOU consider yourself a lesbian, then you ARE a lesbian.
+Regardless of your past or where you sit on the spectrum, if YOU consider yourself a lesbian, then you ARE a lesbian.
 Own that fact and know that you are VALID.

-Nowadays, I find that I don’t really belong in any one category.
+Nowadays, I find that I don’t fit into any specific category.
 One day I might feel more femme; on others, I might feel more of a tomboy.

 1. The Lipstick/Femme Lesbian

 A lipstick lesbian, otherwise known as a femme lesbian, is renowned for being the most feminine variety of our species.